rpi900/packages/rpi900-ppp/README.md

 Making the Package
 ==================

-First install the [*rpirtscts*](../rpirtscts/) dependency.
+Pre-built packages are available&ndash;follow [these instructions](../packages#package-repository).
+To build the *rpi900-ppp* package yourself, first install the [*rpirtscts*](../rpirtscts/) dependency.
 You can also install the [*rpi900*](../rpi900/) package, which is required for an RPi900 base station and optional for a remote station.
 Finally, build and install the *rpi900-ppp* package in a like manner:

     cd ~/packages/rpi900-ppp
     makepkg --clean